NepuShiro/Thundagun/README.md

 ### Sync Mode

 The recommended mode for new users.
-Ensures each frame corresponds to on game update.
+Ensures each frame corresponds to one game update.
 Ideal for users prioritizing consistent frame timing and visual stability:

 - **Synchronized Execution**: Resonite and Unity operate in lockstep using a flip-flop boolean lock.
 - **Immediate Processing**: Changes are processed as soon as they become available.